-In an effort to increase digital reach, Marketing Automation has become a staple for all marketing and sales teams to build customer relationships.
+To increase digital reach, Marketing Automation has become a staple for all marketing and sales teams to build customer relationships.

-It automates repetitive marketing processes such as sending email campaigns, or posting social media.
+It automates repetitive marketing processes such as sending email campaigns or posting social media.
 These marketing tasks support the customer journey and often increase lead generation.

 Where Did Marketing Automation Come From?